 Our IT professionals can assist students with computer support, database management and instructional media development.
-Contact the Technical Support Center at ext.
+Contact the Technical Support Center at 314.367.8700 ext.
 5555 for assistance.
-The center is open from 7:30 a.m.-7 p.m.
-Monday through Thursday and 7:30 a.m.-5:30 p.m. on Friday during the academic year.
+The center is open from 8:00 a.m. - 4:30 p.m.
+Monday through Friday during the academic year.
 Holiday hours are posted as needed.